 |Laser Wavelength||405 nm wavelength||405 nm wavelength|

-With the Form 2, we set out to create the most reliable 3D printer on the market.
+With the Form 3+, we set out to create the most reliable 3D printer on the market.
 It’s been incredible seeing businesses from trailblazing consumer companies such a Peak Design to product design company Glassboard using multiple resins on a single printer to drive innovation and grow their business.

 Formlabs machines are designed to free up time so you can focus more on designing and creating and less on checking and maintaining your printer.

-The Form 3 has introduced several new features to push toward maximum uptime beyond what is capable on the Form 2:
+The Form 3+ has introduced several new features to push toward maximum uptime beyond what is capable on the Form 2:

 - Even more integrated sensors across the printer detect and maintain ideal print conditions and alert you when the printer needs your attention.
 The optical sensor can even detect dust!

-- The Light Processing Unit, resin tank, rollers, and optics window are designed to be easily replaced in-house to ensure 24/7 uptime.
+- Field Replaceable Components.
+The Light Processing Unit, optics window, and other components can be replaced in-house to ensure 24/7 uptime.
 Some Form 2 components are user-replaceable, and we’ve learned from working with users how to make these replacements even more intuitive.

 - Improved failure detection and handling means you can experiment with challenging geometries with ease.
 If a print fails, the Form 3 can print a cleaning mesh for easy removal.